 Auto Accident Attorneys Can Help Prove Distracted Driving

-As a car accident firm in Columbia, SC, we have handled distracted driving cases across South Carolina for a number of years now and would be glad to assist you as well.
+The attorneys at the Law Office of Kenneth E. Berger have years of experience handling cases like yours, and would be honored to help you and your family with the legal recovery process while you focus on healing.
+We have handled distracted driving cases across South Carolina for a number of years now and would be glad to assist you as well.
 If you believe the person who crashed into you was on a cell phone, but need help proving it legally, we are here to serve.
-You can contact us 24/7 via our live chat, or call us at (803)-790-2800.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we proudly serve the Sumter and Florence areas, as well as the entire state of South Carolina.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
 We look forward to hearing from you, and to holding the dangerous driver accountable.